Sujay149/Kerala_migrates/docs/phonepe-integration.md

-# PhonePe Payment Integration for MediBot
+# PhonePe Payment Integration for MigrantBot

 This document explains the updated PhonePe payment integration using the official PhonePe PG SDK Node.js library.